irsol/Udemy/Docker/docker_compose.md

 3. You shoudn't store important things in your memory web app.
 It's not a scalable solution in any case.
 Lets **Redis** to store your data in between requests.
 Good example of how to store data is to save session on the clients side through site Cookies.
 To save sessions on a server side you can use Redis to save sessions in a backend.

+#### Twelve-Factor App methodology

+The Twelve-Factor App methodology is a methodology for building software as a service applications.
+These best practices are designed to enable applications to be built with portability and resilience when deployed to the web.

+I. Codebase
+One codebase tracked in revision control, many deploys

+II.
+Dependencies
+Explicitly declare and isolate dependencies

+III.
+Config
+Store config in the environment

+IV.
+Backing services
+Treat backing services as attached resources

+V. Build, release, run
+Strictly separate build and run stages

+VI.
+Processes
+Execute the app as one or more stateless processes

+VII.
+Port binding
+Export services via port binding

+VIII.
+Concurrency
+Scale out via the process model

+IX.
+Disposability
+Maximize robustness with fast startup and graceful shutdown

+X. Dev/prod parity
+Keep development, staging, and production as similar as possible

+XI.
+Logs
+Treat logs as event streams

+XII.
+Admin processes
+Run admin/management tasks as one-off processes